Rich Priske: Film work

-Priske was also involved in BC's thriving film and theatre industry, on stage and both in front of and behind the camera.
+Priske was also involved in British Columbia's thriving film and theatre industry, on stage and both in front of and behind the camera.
 As well as appearing in many music videos, he had bit parts in films like Red Scorpion 2, and Hard Core Logo, and appeared on stage in productions of Cabaret and You Can't Take It with You.
-Behind the scenes, Priske was active in the Art Department, earning an Emmy nomination for 2008's "Tinman".
+Behind the scenes, Priske was active in the Art Department, earning an Emmy nomination for 2008's Tinman.

 Death

 On July 11, 2020, Priske died of a heart attack.